-Scalp and hair damage caused by chemicals is actually a pretty common problem that leads to costly expenses for business owners.
+Scalp and hair damage caused by chemicals is a pretty common problem that leads to costly expenses for business owners.
 Harsh chemicals are used to change the colour or the texture of the client’s hair.
-And, although hair styling products are safe-to-use, when left for too long or as a result of an allergy, the clients may be injured.
+And, although hair styling products are safe to use when left for too long or as a result of an allergy, the clients may be injured.

 Injuries caused by other beauty treatments

 Do you also offer additional beauty services such as manicures, pedicures, massages, or tanning at your hair salon?
-If the answer is yes, you need to know that there are a lot of things that can go wrong about these services as well.
-For example, if a client gets a nail fungus as a result of improperly disinfected manicure tools you use or a customer gets burned because of a broken tanning bed, your salon may be facing a lawsuit.
+If the answer is yes, you need to know that there are a lot of things that can go wrong with these services as well.
+For example, if a client gets a nail fungus as a result of improperly disinfected manicure tools you use or a customer gets burned because of a broken tanning bed, your salon may face a lawsuit.

 You’d never think that so many hazards can happen in a hair salon.
 This is why some hair salon owners overlook purchasing insurance to protect their employees, business reputation, and their finances.
 Unfortunately, their salon hazards can and do happen even more often than you’d imagine.
 So, you need to protect your business to avoid losing everything that you’ve worked hard to achieve.